dancsecs/sztest/examples/io_interface/README.md

 )

 func closeFile(r io.Closer) error {
-    // This example will attempt to read 10 bytes from r read until an error or
+    // This example will attempt to close the closer returning any error
-    // eof is returned.
+    // generated by the close action.

     return r.Close()
 }